Comparison of Generative Learning Methods for Turbulence Surrogates: Methodology

 With our prior and posterior assumptions, we can simply sample a point $z$ from the standard normal distribution and run it through the trained probabilistic decoder at inference time.
 However, for sampling at training time, we need to use the so-called reparameterization trick (see \cref{fig:vaeArch}).
 We want to optimize the distribution parameters $\mu$ and $\sigma$ of the latent distribution $\zeta$ from which we want to sample the inputs for the decoder.
-The problem is that we can't backpropagate \cite{backprop} through a stochastic sample because we can't compute gradients for it.
-Hence, the idea of reparameterization is to treat $\mu$ and $\sigma$ as deterministic variables, sample a point $\varepsilon$ of the standard normal distribution, and define a new latent sample $z=\mu+\sigma\cdot\varepsilon$.
-With the help of this trick, the stochastic nature of the distribution parameters is disentangled so that we can compute the gradients of $\mu$ and $\sigma$ while still preserving the stochasticity, since $\z$ is also a random variable due to the randomness of $\varepsilon$.
-Note that since the probabilistic decoder's inputs are stochastic, the original images are not only reconstructed as in classical autoencoders, but new images can be generated.
+The problem is that we can't backpropagate \cite{backprop} through a stochastic sample, i.e., we cannot compute gradients of the loss with respect to network parameters if $z$ is sampled directly.
+Hence, the idea of reparameterization is to treat $\mu$ and $\sigma$ as deterministic variables, sample a point $\varepsilon$ from the standard normal distribution, and define a new latent sample $z=\mu+\sigma\cdot\varepsilon$.
+This disentangles the stochasticity of the latent variable from the parameters, allowing gradients of $\mu$ and $\sigma$ to be computed while preserving randomness through $\varepsilon$.
+Importantly, since the decoder's inputs are stochastic, it does not merely reconstruct the original images pixel-by-pixel, but can generate new samples within the same domain (e.g., turbulent flow data), capturing the variability learned during training.